Our ruminants: (Our Cows & Sheep)

 Do you process your own animals?

 In accordance with USDA processing standards, we do not process any animals on the farm.
-To adhere with the standards that are required for us to sell our meat across state lines and to official wholesale customers, we utilize the best USDA inspected processing facilities within the states around us.
+To adhere to the standards that are required for us to sell our meat across state lines and to official wholesale customers, we utilize the best USDA-inspected processing facilities within the states around us.
 All our meat is federally inspected from the moment it reaches the processing plant, through every step, and all the way through to final packaging.

 Are all locations eligible for Subscribe & Save?
 Are there minimums and fees?